proximus-coding-society/stegnos/README.md

-# So, What is CRYPTOGRAPHY & STEGNOGRAPHY ???
+# So, What is CRYPTOGRAPHY & STEGANOGRAPHY ???

 ## **CRYPTOGRAPHY:-**
 Encryption is a fundamental tool for the protection of sensitive information.
 Its historical purpose is privacy (preventing disclosure or confidentiality in communications.
 Encryption is a way of talking to someone while other people are listening, but such that the other people cannot understand what you are saying.
 It can also be used to protect data in storage as well as to detect active attacks, such as message or file modification.We refer to encryption as a tool because it is a means for achieving an end; it is not an end in itself.
 Cryptography, hidden writing, is a method for transforming the representation (appearance) of information without changing its information content.
 Plaintext (cleartext) is one representation of the information expressed in natural language, intelligible to all.
 Ciphertext is a different representation, designed to conceal the information from unauthorized persons.
 Encryption (or encipherment) is the transformation from cleartext to ciphertext.
 Decryption (or decipherment) is the reverse transformation.